dgraph-io/dgraph-docs/content/tutorial-1/index.md

  - store entity relation in the form of entity predicates.
  - Query the graph.

-Our use case will represent a person named "Karthic", age 28, who "follows" in social media, a person named "Jessica", age 31.
+Our use case will represent a person named "Ann", age 28, who "follows" in social media, a person named "Ben", age 31.

 You can see the accompanying video below.